Skip to main content

 HTML

-Hypertext Markup Language is used to structure content on the web.
-HTML code provides the basis of a web page. for example, the following yields a bullet list:
+Hypertext Markup Language is the standard language used to create and structure the content of web pages.
+For example, the following HTML yields a bullet list:

 <ul>